MaximusMathews/mmathe26.github.io/docs/API.md

 ## Messages Sent
 ### Message Type 2 (Optical Sensor Readings)

-<b><i>Used to determine where the stepper motor will rotate, facing the solar panel towards the highest light level detected by the optical sensors.
-Bytes 1-2 act as an identifier, allowing the stepper motor to determine which way to face once all four readings have been sent.</i></b>
+<b><i>The light levels will be sent to the motor subsystem to automatically control the solar cell to face the most optimal position to generate power.
+The readings will have a range of lux between 0-9999.</i></b>

 |               | Byte 1-2   | Byte 3-6   | Byte 7-8   | Byte 9-12  | Byte 13-14   | Byte 15-18 | Byte 19-20  | Byte 21-24 |
 |---------------|------------|------------|------------|------------|--------------|------------|-------------|------------|